 [13:45] With all of this information, we had qualified our device to do soft or firm real-time.
 But we asked ourselves, can we actually do better?
 And we believe we can.

-That's why we started to work with AI.
+That's why we started to work with AI for robots.
 We said, now we have the modular way of building robots, where we have somehow eliminated the integration effort.
 But there's still the huge task of programming.
 Could we simplify this a bit?

 And what we started doing is using Reinforcement Learning Techniques.
 Training robots rather than programming them.